Orthodontics is the treatment of an irregular bit, tooth irregularity and/or disproportionate jaw relationships. Several…

 Craze lines are minute vertical lines that form on the teeth.
 Cracked teeth and craze lines are often confused for each other; however, they are actually two different things.
 (More on that later).
 Craze lines are superficial lines that don’t extend to the gum line but can be very unseemly.

 What causes craze lines?

-Craze lines do not form out of nowhere.
+Craze lines do not form out of anywhere.
 They are caused by the stresses we subject our teeth to every day.
 Below you’ll find out why we get craze lines:

 An uneven or unstable bite can lead to craze lines since your teeth may not be meeting where they should when you close your mouth.
 You can correct an uneven bite with a six-month braces treatment or Invisalign, but these treatments are not intended to fix the craze lines that have already formed.